gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Noxy bristled.
 "Well, where does *your* name come from??"

 "The orphanage gave it to me," he replied evenly.
-"I'm officially Gandan's Twenty-Ninth Thokmay."
+"I'm officially Gandan's One Hundred and Second Thokmay."

 As Noxy was trying to think of something to say to that, Thokmay leaned through an archery slit and pointed into the gorge below.
 "Are those the clouds we were